spapastamkou/open-science-meanings/text.md

 ### A genealogical approach of OS as openness and accessibility

 Moore 2017 takes a genealogical approach, inspired by Foucault, to examine different discourses on openness and access to scholarship. *This article focuses on OA rather than OS.*

-Considers OS from a social (=community) perspective and insists on its dynamic dimension:  "One should not think of OA as a thing-in-itself; rather, it should be seen as a  process of understanding, engaging and experimenting with the ways in which research is presented and disseminated.
-OA should therefore be considered and fostered as a community-led initiative"
+Considers OS from a **social (=community) perspective** and insists on its **dynamic dimension**: "One should not think of OA as a thing-in-itself; rather, it should be seen as **a process** of understanding, engaging and experimenting with the ways in which research is presented and disseminated.
+OA should therefore be considered and fostered as a **community-led initiative**"

 Distinguishes two lineages influenced by:
 1. Cost-free access to research works (institutional or subject repositories, early OA journals on the web) => focus in **access**